Does this test have other names?

-Bilirubin that is bound to a certain protein (albumin) in the blood is called unconjugated,
+Some bilirubin is bound to a certain protein (albumin) in the blood.
+This type of

-or indirect, bilirubin.
-Conjugated, or direct, bilirubin travels from the liver into
+or direct bilirubin.
+This bilirubin travels from the liver into the small intestine.

-This test is usually done to look for liver problems, such as hepatitis, or blockages,
+This test is often done to look for liver problems, such as hepatitis, or blockages,

 such as gallstones.